prometheus_url

 Description

 External Prometheus URL for KEDA autoscale triggers and observability.
-User-configured value enables GPU enrichment in convox ps.
-When empty (default), GPU fields show em-dash sentinels even when a chart is installed via Console.
+Setting this value enables GPU metrics in convox ps.
+When empty (default), GPU fields display as a dash (-) even when a Prometheus chart is installed via Console.

-Post-3.24.6 there is no auto-resolution — the rack queries this URL directly.
+The rack queries this URL directly; it is not auto-resolved.
 Set the in-cluster service URL when you enable Convox Console monitoring, or point at an external Prometheus aggregator (Grafana Cloud, AWS AMP, federation hub).

-The parameter value is treated as a credential and is stored only in a Kubernetes Secret on the rack — never plaintext, never in deploy-spec annotations.
-Telemetry emits a SHA-256 hash, never the URL.
+The parameter value is treated as a credential.
+It is stored as a Kubernetes Secret on the rack, never in plaintext, and never logged.
+Convox telemetry emits only a hash of the value, never the URL itself.

 Default Value

 The default is "" (empty string).
-When empty, GPU metric enrichment in convox ps is silently skipped (no error; convox ps returns responses without GPU fields populated, rendering as em-dash sentinels).
+When empty, GPU metrics in convox ps are silently skipped: there is no error, and the GPU fields render as a dash (-) instead of a value.

 Use Cases